bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `WRKC` writes data from a RKC device.
 If no device  or data is specified RNMR will prompt for it with no default.
+## WRRI
+Write command line to RRI device and read response

+Category: Hardware

+Format: `WRRI` cmd

+Defaults: none

+Prerequisites: RRI device implemented; RNMRA only

+Description:
+`WRRI` writes data from a RRI device.
+If no command is specified RNMR will prompt for it with no default.
+The response will be printed as an informational message.
 ## WRT
 Write to `WRT` file opened by `OPNWRT`